vega/altair/doc/user_guide/interactions.rst

         selection
     )

+Note that although it looks like a value is selected in the dropdown from the start, we need to set `value=` to actually start out with a selection in the chart.
+We did this previously with variable parameters and selection parameters follow the same pattern as you will see further down in the :ref:`encoding-channel-binding` section.

 As you can see above,
 we are still using ``conditions`` to make the chart respond to the selection, just as we did without widgets.